 Volunteer work looks great on scholarship applications and resumes and it can give you a high school credit.
 Volunteer for 55 hours to get a half credit.
 Volunteer for 110 hours to get a full credit.
 Fill out this form and hand it in to your guidance counsellor before you begin volunteering.

 Do you speak a language other than English fluently?
 If so, you can earn up to four high school language credits.
 Stay tuned for announcements in the Flight Plan.

 RRTVA - start learning a trade and earning apprenticeship hours while you're in high school.

 If you would like to make a change on your schedule you will be required to bring this completed form to our guidance office (email/phone/fax applications not accepted).
 You do not need parental permission to add a course to a spare period.
 Please think carefully about your request - you will only be allowed one visit per semester to make schedule changes.

 Please note that this does not guarantee that the change will be made.
-We will try to accomodate your request, but it isn't always possible.
+We will try to accommodate your request, but it isn't always possible.
 Also, we do not make course changes for the following reasons:

 To be in classes with friends